Social Selling Tips: How to Write Your LinkedIn Profile Summary

 - Leverage all of the information you can to get your message across.

 - Optimize your profile summary with keywords.
-Doing so helps you achieve a higher ranking with search engines and increases your chances of getting found.
+Doing so helps you achieve a higher ranking with search engines and increases your chances of getting found, this is call LinkedIn SEO.

 - Include your contact information in your summary section.